apache/arrow-nanoarrow/docs/source/getting-started/cpp.md

   You may notice that we don't include or mention nanoarrow in any way in the header that is exposed to users.
-Because nanoarrow is designed to be vendored and is not distributed as a system library, it is not safe for users of your library to ``#include "nanoarrow.h"`` because it might conflict with another library that does the same (with possibly a different version of nanoarrow).
+Because nanoarrow is designed to be vendored and is not distributed as a system library, it is not safe for users of your library to ``#include "nanoarrow/nanoarrow.h"`` because it might conflict with another library that does the same (with possibly a different version of nanoarrow).

 ```